Submitted by SAM Indexes

-Launched in 1999, the Dow Jones Sustainability Indexes are the first global indexes tracking the financial performance of the leading sustainability-driven companies worldwide.
-Based on the cooperation of Dow Jones Indexes, STOXX Limited and SAM they provide asset managers with professional and objective benchmarks to manage sustainability portfolios.
-More than 40 DJSI licenses are currently held by asset managers in 14 countries to manage a variety of financial products including actively and passively managed funds, certificates and segregated accounts.
-In total, they presently manage 1.7 billion EUR based on the DJSI.
-A list of the DJSI licensees is available at http://www.sustainability-indexes.com/licensing/current.html.
+Established in 1999, the Dow Jones Sustainability Indexes were launched as the first global indexes tracking the financial performance of the leading sustainability-driven companies worldwide.
+Based on the cooperation of Dow Jones Indexes, STOXX Limited and SAM they provide asset managers with reliable and objective benchmarks to manage sustainability portfolios.
+50 DJSI licenses are currently held by asset managers in 14 countries to manage a variety of financial products including actively and passively managed funds, certificates and segregated accounts.
+In total, they presently manage close to 2.5 billion EUR based on the DJSI.
+A list of the DJSI licensees is available at www.sustainability-indexes.com/htmle/other/licensing.html.

 The Dow Jones Sustainability World Indexes (DJSI World) cover the top 10% of the biggest 2,500 companies in the Dow Jones World Index in terms of economic, environmental and social criteria.
-As a benchmark for European sustainability investments, the Dow Jones STOXX Sustainability Indexes (DJSI STOXX) cover the leading 20% of the companies in the Dow Jones STOXXSM 600 Index.
-The selection of index components follows a rule-based process defined in the DJSI Guidebooks and is verified by an external auditor.
-Full details about the design philosophy, review methodology and index components are freely available at www.sustainability-indexes.com.
+As a benchmark for European sustainability investments, the Dow Jones STOXX Sustainability Indexes (DJSI STOXX) cover the leading 20% in terms of sustainability of the companies in the Dow Jones STOXXSM 600 index.
+The selection of index components follows a rule-based process defined in the DJSI Guidebooks.
+It is based on a thorough assessment of general and industry-specific sustainability criteria.
+The analysis is verified by an external auditor.
+Full details about the design philosophy, review methodology and index components are freely available at